Debutante: American debutante balls

 The National Cotillion and Thanksgiving Ball of Washington, DC., hosted by Mary-Stuart Montague Price, has met every November for over 60 years with proceeds going to Children's Hospital.
 Debutantes can formally participate in the ball for up to three years, wearing different colors each time to express their increasing sophistication: debutantes wear white, post-debutantes wear black, and the post-post debutantes wear red.

 Another "Old South" debutante ball is the St. Cecilia Society Ball held annually in Charleston, South Carolina.
-This ball is described in Alexandra Ripley's novel, Scarlett, the sequel to Margaret Mitchell's Gone With The Wind.
+This ball is described in Alexandra Ripley's novel, Scarlett, the sequel to Margaret Mitchell's Gone with the Wind.
 The Society was formed in 1766 as a private subscription concert organization.
 Over the next fifty-four years, its annual concert series formed the most sophisticated musical phenomenon in North America.
 Its musical patronage ended in 1820.
 Today the St. Cecilia Society flourishes as one of South Carolina's oldest and most exclusive social institutions.
 Today the St. Cecilia Society hosts the annual debutante ball.
 The society admits only those men whose fathers or brothers are members.
 The women must be from these families.
-In New Orleans, Louisiana, a debutante is usually presented at a ball during the Carnival season.
 Other southern debutante balls include the North Carolina Debutante Ball in North Carolina and the Bal du Bois and Richmond German Christmas Dance in Virginia.

+In New Orleans, Louisiana, a debutante is usually presented at a ball during the Carnival season beginning on the eve of Epiphany (holiday) also known as Twelfth Night (holiday); the old-line krewe, The Twelfth Night Revelers hold their ball on this evening every year.
+As the carnival season ramps up towards Mardi Gras Day (or Fat Tuesday) balls for the non-parading krewes lead into balls for parading krewes and finally the old-line krewe families such as the Krewe of Proteus, Knights of Momus, and finally on the night of Fat Tuesday the meeting of the courts of the krewe of Rex (krewe) and Mistick Krewe of Comus.

 In New York City, there are still several deb balls, including the international one described above.
 Charity and social balls include the Infirmary (benefits the local hospital), the Society of Mayflower Descendants Ball, and the Saint Nicholas Society of the City of New York Ball (founded 1835).
 As an alternative to a ball, and more frequent in the North, a young woman's family might hold a "coming-out party" for her.